 Vaccination is the best way to prevent measles.
-Measles vaccine in combination with mumps and rubella (MMR) is routinely given soon after a child's first birthday.
+Measles vaccine is combined with mumps and rubella (MMR) and routinely given soon after a child's first birthday.
 A second dose is given as part of a combination vaccine for measles, mumps, rubella and varicella (MMRV) at 4-6 years of age.
 The vaccine is free in Ontario.
 Proof of vaccination against measles, mumps and rubella, or a valid exemption is required by law for all children attending school in Ontario.
-Anyone with measles or suspected measles will not be allowed to go to school until the fifth day from when the rash started.
+Anyone with measles or suspected measles will not be allowed to go to school or work until the fifth day from when the rash started.
 People who are not fully immunized against measles will also not be allowed to go to school if there is a case of measles identified.
 People born before 1970 are considered protected from measles because they were most likely exposed as a child.
-Speak to your doctor about the vaccine.
-If you do not have a doctor, call the Vaccine Preventable Disease Team at the health unit.
+Speak to your health care provider (HP) about the vaccine.
+If you do not have a HCP, call the Immunization Program at the health unit.